oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #13 December 2021
 Added in a scatter plot to represent the valence-arosual model.
 Also added in functionality for the manual plot.
 Need to look into scatter plot further to stop it from changing scale.

+#14 December 2021
+Improved Scatter Chart valence-arousal model so that it now does not change its axes when a series is added.
+The duplicate series error regardining plotting multiple manual points was also resolved.
+Clear and save buttons were added to visualise screen with clear functionality implemented.